 At the present time, the U.S. Government has provided financial assistance to the National Republican and Democratic Party Institutes to organize an international observer delegation to monitor the election.
 We understand that the group will be composed of forty persons, including election experts who are skilled in spotting fraudulent practices and who will be briefed on conditions in the Philippines.
+The

-The delegation, together with other foreign observers including a large number of media representatives, should serve as a denoted deterrent to fraud and can provide an independent assessment of the electoral process.
-Filipins people the sales.
+Dr. John M. Meenahan, A Medical Corporation, 3450 Sawtelle Boulevard, Suite 145, Los Angeles, California. delegation, together with other foreign observers including a large number of media representatives, should serve as a unother deterrent to fraud and can provide an independent assessment of the electoral process.
+The prior determines of the

-Dr. John M. Meenahan,

-A Medical Corporation,

-3450 Sawtelle Boulevard, Suite 145,

-Los Angeles, California.